justgage/bubpub.js/README.md

 _a pubsub(ish) library that allows you to tie actions to events in a bubbling, non-duplicating, and non-blocking way._

 __bubbling?__

 Meaning if you call a child event every parent event gets called.

 eg: you call `parent/cool/child` then `parent`, `parent/cool` also get called.

 __non-duplicating?__

 This means when you publish an event __more that once__ it only gets called __one__ time when the que is emptied.

 __non-blocking?__

 also called 'async'.
 This means that the events don't publish till your code is done running

 ##Features:

  - "Talking objects" that publish events when the change.
- - Events don't duplicate or interrupt code.
+ - Event que that doesn't duplicate or interrupt code.
  - Nesting (or name spacing) events that "bubble" up the chain when they are fired.

 #Uses